AdobeDocs/lightroom-partner-apis/quickstart/renditions.md

 HTTP/1.1 202
 ```

-_STEP 2_: Read asset.
-Check for rendition links (/links/rels/rendition/<rendition_type>) in the asset response.
-As creation is asynchronous, please poll every 30 seconds until the rendition is available with a timeout of 10 min.
+_STEP 2_: HEAD call for Rendition API.
+As creation is asynchronous, please poll with exponential back with a timeout of 10 min until the rendition is available.
 If renditions are not genearted within 10 min then probably the operations has failed.
 You need to retry from Step 1 in that case.
 Contact us if the problem persists.
-Read the Usage Guidelines at the end of this page to know the details of the backoff.

 ```
-GET /v2/catalogs/{catalog_id}/assets/{asset_id} HTTP/1.1
+HEAD /v2/catalogs/{catalog_id}/assets/{asset_id}/renditions/<rendition_type> HTTP/1.1
 Authorization: {auth_token}
 ```

 Sample success response: